Push for code of conduct to help fight sexism in security

 Frankland’s experience at Infosec Europe was not the only trigger — there was also an additional ‘booth babe’ incident and a case of a woman being groped at another security industry event.

-In the wake of Infosec Europe, Frankland staged an IN Security event to address the development of a code of conduct.
+In the wake of Infosec Europe, Frankland staged an IN Security event to address the development of a code

 “After three events with issues I thought it would be really useful to look at codes of conduct and put together an event and actually do something that I thought would be helpful to the industry,” she told Computerworld.

-Frankland gathered feedback at the event and used it to inform the drafting of a code.
+Frankland gathered feedback at the event and used it to inform the drafting of the code.
 That code has been circulated for review and is undergoing revisions.

 “What this is, is it really looks at defining standards — essentially this will be a standard.
 So when somebody turns up at an event and they have an ‘IN security’ standard on there, then they can expect certain things from it,” she said.